mattcaron/misc_notes/install.linode.ubuntu.22.04.md

    This will prevent bounce messages from some mailservers, since they rely on the host name that the server claims to be (which is gotten from /etc/hostname) and then try to reverse that and make sure they're the same.

+1. Configure the extra IPv6 address

+    1. Create `/etc/netplan/01-netcfg.yaml` as follows:

+           network:
+             version: 2
+             renderer: networkd
+             ethernets:
+               eth0:
+               dhcp4: yes
+               accept-ra: no
+               ipv6-privacy: no
+               addresses:
+                 - "2600:3c03:e000:8c4::1/64"
+               routes:
+                 - to: default
+                   via: "fe80::1"

+       Because the default SLAAC IP block is listed as a bunch of spammers, and this one is mine.

+    2. Generate and apply

+           sudo netplan generate
+           sudo netplan apply

 1. Install useful things

        sudo apt install tree emacs-nox git software-properties-common snapd iftop htop